vonidor01/styleguide/go/best-practices.md

 ```

 [Do not call `log` functions before flags have been parsed.](https://pkg.go.dev/github.com/golang/glog#pkg-overview)
-If you must die in an `init` func, a panic is acceptable in place of the logging
+If you must die in a package initialization function (an `init` or a
+["must" function](decisions#must-functions)), a panic is acceptable in place of
-call.
+the fatal logging call.

 <a id="documentation"></a>